-From January 12-17, you will stay with a local host in Seattle who will welcome you into their home and give you an opportunity to experience local culture firsthand.
-Read on to find out more about the Weekend Homestay experience!
+During your first week in Seattle, you will stay with a local host who will welcome you into their home and give you an opportunity to experience local culture firsthand.
+Read on to find out more about the Homestay Week experience!

 Your Homestay Host

-All SUSI participants will live with host families for one weekend, from Thursday evening through Sunday evening.
+All SUSI participants will live with host families during their first week in Seattle.
 Some participants will be placed individually and some will be placed in the same household as another participant.
 Hosts are chosen through a careful selection process.

 Each year, FIUTS places over 200 students in homestays, and we are dedicated to supporting students and hosts to make the experience a valuable source of cross-cultural learning and friendship!

 The United States is one of the most culturally and ethnically diverse countries in the world.
 Almost every ethnicity and religion calls the United States "home."
 During your stay in Seattle, you will have the opportunity to experience real America, rather than the America you may see in movies or on television.

 Some hosts are older, some younger, some are families with children, some are retired couples and some are single.
 All hosts come from a wide range of national, cultural, religious and socio-economic backgrounds.
 Host families reflect the diversity of the United States.
 They have different lifestyles based on such factors as education, salary, geography, and religion.
 What they will have in common is an eagerness to welcome you into their home and to share their lives with you for a short time.